Marmuvar/GenRxPredict/README.md

 ## Objective

 Given the benefits provided by generic product availability and the risk associated with bringing new products to market, I wanted to understand:

 *Do patents, dosage forms, ingredients, and packaging provide a basis for predicting generic competition?
 *Can generic competition be predicted relative to patent expiration?
+s
 ## Data

 ### Approved Drug Products with Therapeutic Equivalence Evaluations.
 25th to 42nd Editions.